yangao07/abPOA/README.md

 ACGTGTACACGTTGAC
 ```
 ### <a name="msa"></a>Row-column multiple sequence alignment
-abPOA can also output the row-column multiple sequence alignment (RC-MSA) of all the aligned sequences in PIR format
+abPOA can also output the row-column multiple sequence alignment (RC-MSA) of all the aligned sequences in FASTA format.
-with an additional FASTA header `>Multiple_sequence_alignment`.
 For example:
 ```
->Multiple_sequence_alignment
+>1
 ACGTGTACA-GTTGAC
+>2
 A-G-GTACACGTT-AC
+>3
 A-GTGT-CACGTTGAC
+>4
 ACGTGTACA--TTGAC
 ```
 The `-` in the sequence stands for alignment gap.